FIameCaster/prism-code-editor/readme.md

 const [show, hide] = addTooltip(editor, element)
 ```

-- `editor`: The editor you want the tooltip to be associated with.
-- `element`: The element for your tooltip.
-- `fixedWidth`: If false, the tooltip will shrink instead of getting offset to the left if there's not enough space to the right of the cursor.
-Defaults to `true`.

-You must add the `cursorPosition` extension to the editor before calling the `show` function.

 If you want the tooltip to always be visible when the user scrolls horizontally, add `position: sticky` along with the `left` and/or `right` CSS properties to your tooltip.

 ## Overscroll